-The generation of high-quality genome assemblies is crucial for their thorough characterisation and use as reliable reference sequences.
-However, the use of short reads produced by traditional sequencing technologies can make assembly a complex computational challenge, producing highly fragmented, incomplete sequences.
-As short reads cannot span important genomic regions such as repeats and structural variants, these may be incorrectly assembled.
-In contrast, nanopore technology enables the generation of long and ultra-long sequencing reads (current record >2 Mb), that can span complex genomic regions, delivering more complete, structurally accurate genomes.
+High-quality genome assemblies are crucial for their use as reliable reference sequences.
+However, the short reads produced by traditional sequencing technologies lead to highly fragmented, incomplete assemblies.
+Short reads cannot span important genomic regions such as repeats and structural variants, resulting in them being assembled incorrectly.
+In contrast, nanopore technology can deliver long and ultra-long sequencing reads (current record >4 Mb), that can span complex genomic regions, enabling the generation of highly contiguous genome assemblies.

 Generate more contiguous genome assemblies using long sequencing reads

-Genome assembly using short-read sequencing data is computationally demanding, and due to the lack of read overlap, tends to produce fragmented assemblies.
-Large structural variants, repeat sequences, and GC-rich regions are challenging to accurately assemble with short-read sequencing technology.
-Nanopore technology sequences the entire length of DNA (or RNA) presented to the pore, meaning read length is equal to fragment length (Figure 1).
-As a result, read length can be optimised by fragment size selection during sample preparation to suit specific genomes and assembly challenges.
-Longer read lengths allow genomes to be sequenced using fewer fragments, and the greater overlap between reads enables easier de novo genome assembly.
-The longest DNA fragment sequenced to date using nanopore technology is 2.27 Mb.
+Large structural variants, repeat sequences, and GC-rich regions are challenging to accurately characterise with short-read sequencing technology, and the resulting genome assemblies tend to be fragmented due to the lack of read overlap.
+Nanopore technology routinely generates sequencing reads that are tens of kilobases in length, and is also capable of sequencing ultra-long libraries (i.e. read N50 of >100 kb; Figure 1).
+The greater overlap between ultra-long reads enables easier de novo genome assembly.
+The longest DNA fragment sequenced to date using nanopore technology is 4.2 Mb, which was achieved using the Ultra-Long DNA Sequencing Kit.
 The long-read capability of nanopore sequencing not only enables accurate delineation of complex genomic regions such as repeats and structural variants, but also the sequencing of smaller microbial genomes in single reads — negating the need for assembly entirely (see poster).

 Comprehensive genomic analysis, including direct detection of modified bases

-A common metric for assessing genome assembly quality is contig N50, which denotes the length at which half of the nucleotides in the assembly belong in contigs of this length or longer.
-The use of long nanopore sequencing reads delivers significantly higher N50 values than provided by short-read sequencing technologies alone, indicating more complete, contiguous genome assemblies (Table 1).
-In addition, using Pore-C, a complete, end-to-end workflow for nanopore sequencing-based chromosome conformation capture, it is possible to further scaffold and correct large genome assemblies.
-Another advantage of long sequencing reads is the facility for haplotyping, enabling the resolution of compound heterozygosity and parental origin.
-Furthermore, nanopore sequencing does not require amplification, allowing the direct detection of base modifications alongside the nucleotide sequence for even more comprehensive genomic analyses.
+A common metric for assessing genome assembly quality is contig N50 — the length at which half of the nucleotides in the assembly belong in contigs of this length or longer.
+The use of long nanopore sequencing reads delivers significantly higher N50 values than provided by short-read sequencing technologies, enabling the generation of more complete and more contiguous genome assemblies (Table 1).
+In addition, using Pore-C, a complete, end-to-end workflow for nanopore sequencing-based chromosome conformation capture, large genome assemblies can be further scaffolded and corrected.
+Long sequencing reads also simplify haplotyping, enabling the resolution of compound heterozygosity and parental origin.
+Furthermore, nanopore sequencing does not require amplification, allowing the direct detection of base modifications (e.g. methylation) alongside the nucleotide sequence for even more comprehensive genomic analyses.

 How do I assemble genomes using nanopore sequencing?